Theology of Missions course

 Most courses at SNU contain a writing component.

-I expect students to produce written work that is focused, well-developed, organize, and relatively free of grammatical, punctuation, and spelling errors.
+I expect students to produce written work that is focused, well-developed, organized, and relatively free of grammatical, punctuation, and spelling errors.

 Papers falling short of this standard may be returned to the students for further revision and resubmission.